jacksleight/statamic-memberbox/docs/implementation.md

 ## Customising the form page templates

 The default view templates have been built with the [Starters Creek](https://statamic.com/starter-kits/statamic/starters-creek) starter kit, which uses Tailwind CSS.
-You'll want to customise these to match your site's design.
-To do that publish the view templates:
+To customise these to match your site's design publish the view templates:

 ```bash
 php please vendor:publish --tag=statamic-members-views